illinois-impact/ece408_project/README.md

 Chicago city scholars can form teams with on campus students.

 You are expected to adhere to University of Illinois academic integrity standards.
-Do not attempt to subvert and of the performance-measurement aspects of the final project.
+Do not attempt to subvert any of the performance-measurement aspects of the final project.
 If you are unsure about whether something does not meet those guidelines, ask a member of the teaching staff.

 ## Table of Contents